 Employers LOVE employee referral programs!

-Job candidates hired through referral by employees are usually more successful as employees.
+Job candidates hired through employee referrals are usually more successful as employees.
 They stay longer than average and are high-quality employees.

 Job seekers LOVE employee referral programs!
-They really are the “fast-track” to a new job.
+ERP programs really are the “fast-track” to a new job.

 A 2017 survey of hiring practices revealed that 30% of all hiring is done through referrals.
 (Job boards account for less than 12% of hiring.)
 So, if you are not exploring referrals to find your next job, you are missing the "inside track" to a new job: